NoahBurkholder/wiki-noah/git.md

 #### What is a commit?

 A commit is made by a developer and is a deliberate 'saving' of project data.
-However, instead of remembering the whole file or folder, it merely remembers the **changes** since the **last** commit.
+However, instead of remembering the whole file or folder, it merely remembers the *changes* since the *last* commit.

-This means that if you start from the beginning of the project history (a blank project, aka. the first commit), and add commits one by one, the project will eventually resemble the fully up-to-date version.
+This means that if you start from the beginning of the project history (typically an empty project - the first commit), and add commits one by one, the project will eventually resemble the fully up-to-date version.
 It also lets you move to any intermediate commit and see the project as it was part-way through development.
 The implications of this system are huge and insanely powerful.

 Each commit is given a commit ID, which is a hashed value like `5d3e1d37588915bd58e3b7bcbd09eb47830323c7`, but is often seen forshortened to the first 8 digits, eg. `5d3e1d37`.
 It uniquely identifies the current state of the project at the time of the commit.